Frequently Asked Questions

 - If you believe that an item available for sale on Amazon contains content that is infringing your intellectual property, report it to Amazon using the proper online form (US, UK, DE).
 We also highly recommend enrolling in Brand Registry to help proactively protect your brand.
 Head here to learn more.

 - If you have a label or manager, your best option is to submit your music to our curators through them.
 Don't have a label or manager?
-Send your music to email@example.com and we'll route submissions to the appropriate team.
+Send us an email at email@example.com and we'll route it to the appropriate team.
+Please include artist name, track title, release date, distributor, label (if any), genre(s), and a listening link.
+Attachments will not be reviewed.
+Amazon Music does not currently ingest releases without distribution.

 - Select any piece of content within the Amazon Music app.
 Click on the overspill menu and select the Share icon.
 From here, you can Copy Link and Embed, Email, or Share.